sebastianluczak/php-starter-template/README.md

 ## Infrastructure

-Created as IaC, makes use of local MMinikube instance.
+Created as IaC, makes use of local Minikube instance.
 All k8s definitions are located in `.infra` directory.

 You can build and use images on your own, there's simple `compose.yml` file for Docker provided.

-## Code

-There's simple code provided in `./src` directory and simple Pest tests in `./tests`.

-This code follows all standards configured, you may review it for your liking.

-You can remove it and start from scratch with your own solution.

 ## Code quality tools